APNIC-net/rdapd/README.md

 # Licensing

-WHOWAS is licensed under the BSD licence.
+rdapd is licensed under the BSD licence.
 See the [LICENSE file](LICENSE.txt).